 Our office notifies the Registrar’s Office who then processes the withdrawal.
 We notify all the appropriate parties such as Dining Services, University Housing, your faculty, academic advisor and the Associate Dean of your college of your withdrawal.
 We recommend that students follow-up with each of these offices before the withdrawal application and documentation is submitted.

-The Dean of Students Office places a tag on a student’s records for students who are approved for a full Withdrawal with Extenuating Circumstances in order to prevent them from returning to school before sufficient documentation is provided indicating that they are well enough to return.
+A tag on a student’s records for students who are approved for a full Withdrawal with Extenuating Circumstances in order to prevent them from returning to school before sufficient documentation is provided indicating that they are well enough to return.

 You will need to petition to return through the Dean of Students Office.
 You will first need to contact the Withdrawal Advisor within the Dean of Students Office about your intent to return.
 You will also need to submit supporting medical documentation from your provider that shows you have been following your treatment plan and that you are cleared to return to school.
 Please click here for more information and to find the appropriate forms.
 If you are approved to return, the tag will be lifted and you will be able to register for classes and/or apply for readmit through the appropriate Admissions Office.